Agulhas Current: Paleoclimate

 Since the Pleistocene, the buoyancy of the South Atlantic thermocline and the strength of the Atlantic meridional overturning circulation has been regulated by the shedding of warm, saline Agulhas Rings.
 The Agulhas leakage affects the Atlantic thermocline on a decadal timescale and over centuries it can change the buoyancy of the Atlantic thermocline and therefore the formation rates of North Atlantic Deep Water (NADW).

 The provenance of ocean sediments can be determined by analysing terrigenous strontium isotope ratios in deep ocean cores.
 Sediments underlying the Agulhas Current and Return Current have significantly higher ratios than surrounding sediments.
 Franzese et al. 2009 analysed cores in the South Atlantic deposited during the Last Glacial Maximum (LGM, 20 000 years ago), and concluded that the Agulhas leakage was significantly reduced.
 The trajectory of the current was the same during the LGM and that the reduced leakage must be explained by a weaker current.
 Furthermore, it can be predicted that a stronger Agulhas Current will result in a more eastward retroflection and an increased Agulhas leakage.
 Simon, Arthur, Hall & Peeters 2013, however, noted that changes in temperature and salinity in the Agulhas leakage is at least partly the result of variability in the composition in the current itself and can be a poor indicator of the strength of the leakage.

 Rogue waves

 The south-east coast of South Africa is on the main shipping route between the Middle-East and Europe/the U.S. and even large ships have sustained major damage because of rogue waves in the area where these waves occasionally can reach a height of more than 30 m.
-Some 30 larger ships were severely damaged or sunk by rogue waves along the South African east-coast between 1981 and 1991.
+Some 30 larger ships were severely damaged or sunk by rogue waves along the South African east-coast between 1981 and 1991, and it is believed that the SS Waratah was hit and sunk by a rogue wave in the Agulhas Current during a severe storm in 1909.